Marowski Bluff Prairie

 In addition to grassland plants, insect and birds, the site is home to many amphibian, reptilian and mammalian prairie species, including our state animal – the badger!
 Along with prairie and oak savanna habitats, the preserve has cold-water streams, springs, seeps, and wetlands that add much to its biological diversity.

 The Prairie Enthusiast’s long-term goal for the Mounds View Grassland is to restore, as much as feasible, its original prairie, along with some limited oak savanna.
-It is also TPE’s intent to expand the preserve should opportunities arise.
+It is also The Prairie Enthusiast’s intent to expand the preserve should opportunities arise.

 The current cover on the 830-acre preserve is: